DelphiWorlds/DeviceLens/README.md

 # Device Lens

 Device Lens is a debugging tool that allows you to view logs on your mobile devices (presently **Android only**).
-This repository is currently just for the installers, documentation and for reporting issues
+This repository is currently for the documentation and for reporting issues

+## Installing Device Lens

+**NOTE**: The installers that used to be in this repository have been removed.

+The latest version of Device Lens is [here](https://delphiworlds.com/devicelens/latest).

+Older versions are available [here](https://delphiworlds.com/devicelens/older).

+Just run the setup and follow the prompts!

 ## Change history:

+v2.1.0 (Oct 19th, 2023)

+* A number of significant changes "under the hood"
+* Added ability to save the image in screenshot feature
+* Added "Auto Start" feature - starts logcat immediately when a device is detected
+* Suppress system beep when applying of filter by application name when pressing enter
+* Other minor fixes

 v2.0.3 (Jun 12th, 2023)